06000208/items-extension/README.md

 Enhanced freeform browser bookmarks

-⚠️ This is a work in progress, and there are no releases available
+⚠️ This is a work in progress, and there are no releases available.

 ## Design Choices